FORMULATRIX® is proud to be collaborating with research labs around the world in this fight against the SAR-CoV-2 virus.

 Tackling the Challenge of Limited Resources During a Pandemic - As laboratories around the world tackle the challenges of screening large numbers of samples for SARS-CoV-2, the managers of these labs have turned to the use of automation to address some key concerns.
 In this article read the stories from three laboratories who have utilized low-volume, non-contact dispensing technology to ensure continuity of their research and testing work, despite the scarcity of resources such as pipette tips and reagents.

-MANTIS Liquid Handler - A compact personal pipetting instrument ideal for working inside biological safety cabinets or PCR hoods.
+MANTIS Liquid Dispenser - A compact personal pipetting instrument ideal for working inside biological safety cabinets or PCR hoods.
 Capable of precise dispensing of multiple reagents into 96, 384, and 1536 well plates, and replacing the tedium of error-prone manual pipetting steps.
 The perfect solution for assay development and complex plate setup.

-TEMPEST Liquid Handler - Building on the flexibility and precision of the MANTIS, but with higher throughput, the TEMPEST gives you the power to ramp up your workflows with ease.
+TEMPEST Liquid Dispenser - Building on the flexibility and precision of the MANTIS, but with higher throughput, the TEMPEST gives you the power to ramp up your workflows with ease.
 With integrated plate stackers for throughput, capable of dispensing 12 separate reagents, or quickly dispense single bulk reagents (at a bulk dispense rate of 10 µL into a 384 well plate in under 10 seconds), the TEMPEST will be your Covid-19 workhorse.
 Enabling higher throughputs at greater levels of precision while drastically reducing consumption of disposable pipette tips.